aaravtiku/cse15l-lab-reports/labreport4.md

 Task 7) As there are some errors, as the code is not passing all the test cases, we need to edit the code so as to ensure that the code passes all the test cases.

-To make changes to the code within the terminal itself, I used the command `nano ListExamples.java`, and updated the following part of the code:
+To make changes to the code within the terminal itself, I used the command `nano ListExamples.java`, and navigated using the following commands:

+<down(until I reached line 43)><right(12 times)><backspace><2>

+ By completing the commands mentioned above, I fixed the error in the code.

 <img width="337" alt="image" src="https://user-images.githubusercontent.com/89179888/221742640-4c423d16-e52d-43b2-a9ec-41aa24c837eb.png">

 Once done, I pressed the following keys to save my changes and exit the terminal text-based editor: